daithiw44/MAL/readme.markdown

 see 'server sent events' example on [cloudfoundry nodejs using a mongolab mongoDB instance](http://mongodbstreamdemo.cloudfoundry.com/)

-To populated data pulled tweets from a twitter account that has volume tweets and stuck them in a mongoDB at mongolab.
+To populated data, pulled tweets from a twitter account that has volume tweets and stuck them in a mongoDB at mongolab.

 5. ToDo.
 --------------------------------